1 May 2020

 A little more effort for the bleeding edge.

 In a previous post I wrote about installing Jekyll 1.4.2 on Windows - at the time, the guide linked from the Jekyll site itself was way out of date.
+Happily, they’ve since updated to link to a much better guide.

 1 February 2015